jindalabhinav/machine-learning/parking-lot/README.md

    * Through a process known as **Component Scanning**.
 We'll tell Spring I want you to create an object of this class, through Annotations, i.e., `@Component`.
 But we haven't added this anywhere yet.
 How did our API run?
    * We added the `@RestController` annotation which is an extension of the `@Component` Annotation.
    * Similarly, we annotate the Service Class with `@Service`, and Repo with `@Repository` Annotation
-   * The **scope** of these objects will be Singleton using the `@Component` Annotation, unless we specify otherwise.
+   * The **scope** of these objects will be Singleton using the `@Component` Annotation unless we specify otherwise.
    * When the app starts up, Spring will resolve all these dependencies.
    * Apart from Component Scanning, there are other ways to achieve the same, using Paths, and Packages that contain the dependencies, but Component Scanning way is the most preferred and famous way.

 2. `How does DI work?`

    * There are 3 different ways of Injection
      * `Constructor Injection:` This is the most common way of injecting dependencies.
-Spring sees that Service Class needs a Repository Class object, and it passes that since it has that with itself.
+Spring sees that the Service Class needs a Repository Class object, and it passes that since it has that with itself.

          ```Java
          // Constructor Injection